Today, we’ll be taking a closer look at a portable and very versatile keyboard, the Yamaha YPG-535.

 First, the instrument has semi-weighted spring-action keyboard.
 Even though it adds some weight to the keys, it doesn’t come even close to the feel of a real piano action.

-So for those who mainly needs a keyboard for recreational piano playing or learning, I’d recommend a keyboard with fully-weighted hammer action, which feels much closer to a real thing.
+So for those who mainly need a keyboard for recreational piano playing or learning, I’d recommend a keyboard with a fully weighted key action, which feels much closer to the real thing.

 Secondly, the YPG-535 has 32-note polyphony, which is quite limiting, especially for more advanced players who are going to play complex classical pieces, create multi-track recordings consisting of several instrument parts and so on.

 If the things I mentioned above don’t bother you, you’ll definitely love this keyboard.

 The Yamaha YPG-535 remains one of the most popular keyboards among beginners and has gathered hundreds of positive reviews over the years.

 The keyboard has a full range of 88 graded and velocity-sensitive keys, 500 built-in sounds and lots of great features for learning and music making.

 In particular, the instrument offers several types of lessons that will teach you to play each of the 30 internal songs (more can be downloaded from the Internet).